-Mental Health Disorder means a behavioral, emotional or cognitive disorder listed in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders, or a disorder classified as a behavioral, emotional, or cognitive in the most recent edition of the International Classification of Diseases.
-Mental Health Disorders encompass a wide range of conditions that affect a person's mood, thinking, and behavior.
+Mental Health Disorder means a behavioral, emotional or cognitive pattern of functioning that is listed in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders or the current edition of the International Classification of Diseases (ICD).

-Mental Health Services mean Medically Necessary and evidenced based therapies on a continuum of care from outpatient and to acute Inpatient services provided to treat Mental Health Disorders covered by the diagnostic categories listed in the most current version of the Diagnostic and Statistical Manual of Mental Disorders, published by the American Psychiatric Association, and the most recent edition of the International Classification of Diseases.
+Mental Health Services mean Medically Necessary and evidenced based therapies on a continuum of care from outpatient and to acute Inpatient services provided to treat Mental Health Disorders covered by the diagnostic categories listed in the most current version of the Diagnostic and Statistical Manual of Mental Disorders, published by the American Psychiatric Association, and the most recent edition of the International Classification of Diseases (ICD).